Implementation science + Health Equity Advancement Laboratory

 We use the following methods in our work:

-Dissemination and implementation (D&I) Science - bridges the gap between what health scientists know through their research to what healthcare clinicians implement as standard practice for quality healthcare delivery.
+Dissemination and implementation (D&I) Science: bridges the gap between what health scientists know through their research to what healthcare clinicians implement as standard practice for quality healthcare delivery.

 Health Equity and Health Justice Practices